3 Memory and Allocators

 Think about that for a second.
 If all local objects in the stack are destroyed at the end of the function scope, why would you even consider returning a pointer to one of these objects?
 This pointer is at best, invalid, or, more likely, “undefined”.

-Conclusion, is totally fine to write a function that returns the local object itself as result, because then, you return the value of that object as the result.
+Conclusion, it is totally fine to write a function that returns the local object itself as result, because then, you return the value of that object as the result.
 But, if this local object is stored in the stack, you should never write a function that returns a pointer to this local object.
 Because the memory address pointed by the pointer no longer exists.

 If you try to take a look at the value inside of the r object, or, if you try to use this r object in another expression or function call, then, you would have undefined behaviour, and major bugs in your program (Zig Software Foundation 2024, see “Lifetime and Ownership”3 and “Undefined Behaviour”4 sections).